 Use the Cooperative Extension office near you.
 We’ve saved one of the best for last here.
-Your local Cooperative Extension office which “provide research-based advice on agriculture and horticulture that is specific to your region.
+Your local Cooperative Extension office “provides” research-based advice on agriculture and horticulture that is specific to your region.
 The U.S. Cooperative Extension System offices are staffed by experts who can help answer your questions about pest and disease management, growing conditions, sustainable agriculture, farm management, and more.
 Local educational programs and publications are also offered… Each U.S. state and territory has a state office at its land-grant university and a network of local or regional offices.”
 Learn more about Cooperative Extension Systems here as well as other valuable resources like this and find your nearest Cooperative Extension office here.
 All the help and information you can imagine is at your fingertips if you get connected to your local office.

 Where should you place your garden?

 Where you have easy access.
-You want to locate your garden where you will naturally go to every day.
+You want to locate your garden where you will naturally go every day.
 If you tuck it into an unnoticeable spot you are much more likely to neglect it.
 If it’s a task just to get to it, you’re more likely to get lazy and not maintain it.
 For example, if you walk through your front yard every day to leave your house, then your front yard is a perfect place.
 You’ll have your eye on it multiple times per day and are more likely to do the quick things needed like weeding and pest control when you notice them.
-If there’s a tucked away side of your house, where you haven’t been to in weeks, then we’d recommend choosing a different place if you have the option.
+If there’s a tucked-away side of your house, where you haven’t been in weeks, then we’d recommend choosing a different place if you have the option.

 Near to the water source with easy access.
 If you make your garden a hassle to water, it’s more likely that you will neglect watering it.
 For example, if you’re using a hose, make sure the hose easily reaches all corners of the garden.
-If you’re using rainwater make sure the rain barrel is near the garden with a clear path.
+If you’re using rainwater, make sure the rain barrel is near the garden with a clear path.

 In an area with good drainage.
 You don’t want to plant in a low-lying spot that is always soggy and wet.
 This will drown your plants.
 Similarly, in a dry climate you don’t want to plant in the place most likely to dry out, such as the side of the house that always gets dry wind.
 This varies drastically depending on whether you are located in a desert, a semi-tropical region, or somewhere in between.

 In one location to get started.
-If you are spread out all over and have to water and maintain many different places you are more likely to forget or neglect plants.
+If you are spread out all over and have to water and maintain many different places, you are more likely to forget or neglect plants.
 Start in just one place, and once you establish that garden, you can start spreading food everywhere that it will grow.